Applying for Acceptance into the

 An applicant for the MA in Psychology, Option in Psychological Research (MAPR), the MS in Psychology, Option in Human Factors (MSHF), or the MS in Psychology, Option in Industrial/Organizational Psychology (MSIO), must be accepted for admission by both the Department of Psychology and the Enrollment Services Office of the University.

 If your bachelor’s degree is not in Psychology, please refer to the Non-Psychology Bachelor’s information page.

-Psychology Department Master’s Program Application Deadlines (subject to change)
+Psychology Department Master’s Program Application Deadlines (may be subject to change for future entry years)

 Steps for Acceptance to the Psychology Department